Mateusz-Dera/nano-codec-dataset-pipeline-rocm/README.md

 - 📦 Downloads audio datasets from HuggingFace
 - 🔊 Encodes audio into 4-layer neural codec tokens (super compressed)
 - 💾 Saves everything in efficient JSONL.gz format
-- ⚡ Uses all your GPUs for maximum speed
+- ⚡ Uses all your GPUs for maximum speed (NVIDIA CUDA or AMD ROCm)
 - 🚀 Automatically uploads the final dataset back to HuggingFace
+- ⚙️ Fast setup with uv package manager

 **Perfect for:** Anyone training audio models that need tokenized audio data (like language models for speech, TTS systems, voice conversion, etc.)